quangnd159/ielts/content/reading/easy-hard.md

 Taking the test isn't hard.
 The hard part is [[general/process|practice]].
 The hard part is building the [reading habit](https://dangquang.xyz/t/kindle/).
 The hard part is having the discipline necessary to **immerse** yourself in the language every day.

-If you're still looking for "the secret", the truth is that you're only trying to delay the work.
+If you're still looking for "the secret", the truth is that you're only trying to [[general/hiding|delay the work]].

 > [!summary] Vocabulary Highlight
 >